Raspberry bush

 • Perimenopause

-Santarome's organic raspberry bud macerate is an excellent choice for supporting hormonal imbalances, irregular cycles, or menopausal symptoms.
-It also acts as a regulator of the ovarian and uterine systems.
+Santarome'sorganic raspberry bud macerateis an excellent choice for treating hormonal imbalances, irregular cycles, or menopause-related disorders.
+It also acts as a regulator of the ovarian and uterine spheres.
 It is 100% organic, preservative-free, and enriched with three complementary buds for enhanced effectiveness.

-The dosage is 15 drops per day in a glass of water, between meals, for a 3-week course.
-A one-week break is recommended before resuming.
+The dosage is 15 drops per day in a glass of water, between meals, for a 3-week treatment.
+A one-week break is recommended before resuming treatment.

-Raspberries, in addition to being delicious, are very interesting from a nutritional point of view.
-Rich in vitamin C, fiber and antioxidants (anthocyanins, ellagic acid, flavonoids), they help strengthen the immune system, fight oxidative stress and support healthy digestive function.
+Raspberries are not only delicious, they are also very nutritious.
+Rich in vitamin C, fiber, and antioxidants (anthocyanins, ellagic acid, flavonoids), they help strengthen the immune system, fight oxidative stress, and support healthy digestion.

-They are also low in calories and have a low glycemic index, making them an ideal snack for those looking to balance their diet.
-Fresh, frozen, or dried, they blend easily into smoothies, yogurt, salads, or compotes.
+They are also low in calories and have a low glycemic index, making them an ideal snack for people who want to balance their diet.
+Fresh, frozen, or dried, they can easily be added to smoothies, yogurt, salads, or compotes.

 Contact us